paulinemarg/myFlix-Angular-client/README.md

 ## Technologies

-This app is built using the MEAN stack of technlogies, (MongoDB, Angular, Express.js, Node.js.
-The app uses Angular Material throughout as well.
+This app is built using the MEAN stack of technlogies:
+> MongoDB
+>
+> Angular
+>
+> Express.js
+>
+> Node.js

+## Design

+I used angular material to design the app: MatExpansion, MatDialog, MatSnackBar, MatToolbar, MatIcon, MatCard, etc...

 ## Setting up the tools: